EHB-TI/web-app-brute-force/README.md

 To protect the platform from external people, the users will have to register with their student card.
 To make profit we will take a commition on every car pooling, or maybe have some ads displayed on the website.
 # Acceptance criteria
-*how do we know that the goals have been reached?*
 The goals we have in mind will be reached as soon as we can establish a secure exchange between two people on the app.
 The most important factor of this app is the fact that people have to be able to schedule a carpool session.
 This has to be as secure and efficient as possible to ensure a good user experience.
 # Threat model
 *describe your threat model.
 One or more architectural diagram expected.
 Also a list of the principal threats and what you will do about them*